On this page

 Top five reasons we need to be asthma aware

 May is Asthma Awareness Month to raise awareness that asthma is a serious, sometimes life-threatening chronic disease that can be controlled.
 Asthma affects the airways in the lungs.
 During an asthma attack, airways become inflamed, making it hard to breathe.
 Asthma attacks can be mild, moderate, or serious — and even life threatening.
 In most cases, we don’t know what causes asthma, and we don’t know how to cure it.
 We know that if someone in your family has asthma you are more likely to have it.

 - What are the top five reasons we all need to be asthma aware?

 - Asthma resources

-- Want to more about asthma?
+- Want to learn more about asthma?
 Take the asthma quiz.